 A section of "Teacher Helps" in each lesson provides some additional information such as usage rules for the teacher and independent learner.

 "Scripture Memory Work" instructs students to copy Scripture verses in French onto worksheets with a scroll format.
 The verses are on p.
 34 in the book, presented on track 50 of the first CD, and also printable from the CD.

 "Cultural Notes" add interesting information about French culture.
-Trivia is an aditional bit of information, usually historical.
+Trivia is an additional bit of information, usually historical.

-There is a section on the aforementioned notebook work, then "Front Cover Work" that is an art activity.
+There is a section on the aforementioned notebook work, then "Front Cover Work" which is an art activity.

 "Everyday Vocabulary" suggests ways to work on incorporating French into your daily conversations.
 Three Everyday Vocabulary lists are recorded on the first CD at a slower than normal speed so that sounds are easy to distinguish.

 "Things to Remember" appear as needed to point out essential grammatical concepts such as the changes in adjectives depending upon the gender of the noun they are describing.

 In addition, there are worksheets on the CDs that also reinforce the lesson with additional activities.
 These more frequently request the student to draw or illustrate something rather than write in French.